demingfactor/storytellingsa/src/cms/events/2023-07-09-future-events.md

 Theme ***"From Little Seeds"***

-**Parking** at end of a long narrow driveway with a tennis court on right-hand side.
-Hall is hidden in behind the house on  left of  driveway.
-Entrance to driveway is on south/city side of Redmond Road and just two houses and one tennis court in from D'Erlanger Avenue.
+**Parking:** Drive down very narrow driveway with the tennis court on right-hand side.
+Park at end of driveway.
+Hall is hidden in behind the house on left..
+Entrance to driveway is on south/city side of Redmond Road, one house, a municipal red box  and one tennis court in from D'Erlanger Avenue.

 **FOLLOWING MEETING**